mariozeats/mariozeats/content/post/creampuffs.md

 - For non craquelin, a few g of powder (either hojicha or your freeze dried fruit powder)

 1. Take cooled cream puffs (important) and fill with the diplomat cream.
 You will feel the pressure, so stop when the cream puff gets heavy and feels like it's going to explode.
-2. Dust the cream puff with the raspberry powder.
+2. Dust the cream puff with your powder of choice.
 3. Fill shortly before serving.
 If you make the empty puffs the night before (keep in an airtight container in the fridge), make sure to bake them for 20 - 30 min at 250F.
 And make sure they're cool when you fill them or else the cream will melt.

 Craquelin/ large: